 - This post contains affiliate links.
 Read more here.

 Looking to spruce up your garden or balcony, but unsure which plants are safe for dogs?
-We’ve done some of the legwork for you with this list of 15 dog-safe plants and garden favorites that will add beauty and color to your yard or garden without posing any threat to your pup.
+We’ve done some of the legwork for you with this list of 15 dog-safe plants and garden favorites that will add beauty and color to your yard without posing any threat to your pup.

-Keep in mind the varieties on this list are specific—for example, while African daisies may be harmless to dogs, other varieties of daisies are considered toxic—and that this list is specific to dogs.
-If you’re interested in learning about what plants are poisonous to cats, or about other plants not on this list that may be poisonous to pets, check out our guide, Poisonous Plants to Dogs and Cats.
+Keep in mind the varieties on this list are specific—for example, while African daisies may be harmless to dogs, other varieties of daisies are considered toxic.
+If you’re interested in learning about what plants are poisonous to cats, or about other plants not on this list that may be poisonous to pets, check out our guide Poisonous Plants to Dogs and Cats.

 Many of these dog-safe plants are available at your local home and garden or hardware store as seeds, starts, or potted plants.
 You can also find good deals on seeds online at Burpee, Amazon, and other gardening sites.

 These flowering shrubs take some work to establish, but once they’re firmly rooted in your garden, they’ll keep coming back each year with little effort.

 Camellias prefer partial shade, and mature plants are able to survive with little watering.
 If the plant is brand new, it will require some watering to establish its roots.Find on Amazon

 Culinary dill is obviously safe for humans, but this feathery weed is also a dog-safe plant.
 This herb goes well in creamy dressings, soups, and meats.
-Just make sure you give it plenty of room to grow—these plants get bigger than you expect.Find on Amazon
+Just make sure you give it plenty of room to grow—these plants get bigger than you would expect.Find on Amazon

-These flowers aren’t just beautiful—they also help bring bees to your garden and can protect your vegetables (if you’re growing any) as a form of natural pest control that can deter beetles and other harmful bugs from infesting your edible plants.
+These flowers aren’t just beautiful—they also help bring bees to your garden and act as a form of natural pest control that can deter beetles and other harmful bugs from infesting your edible plants.
 Their stunning, sun-like blooms aren’t too bad either.
-A dog-safe plant that’s a win-win all-around!Find on Amazon
+A dog-safe plant that’s a win-win all around!Find on Amazon